viam-devrel/securibot/README.md

 **start**

-Start the control loop for reading the moisture sensor data and triggering the relay for the water pump.
+Start the control loop for reading the webcam data, comparing it to known faces, and triggering the servo motor.

 ```json
 {